-The Children’s Book Project is a 501(c)(3) nonprofit organization that helps children who need books learn to read by providing books and other resources to children and their shelters, schools, daycares, and community centers.
-Research shows that children to whom books are read have an easier time learning to read than those who don’t have this experience.
-In addition, evidence shows that reading aloud to children actually helps their brain development.
-However, many children in the Bay Area live in homes without books and attend schools and programs where books are in short supply.
-Encouraging reading is not enough when families do not have books.
+Children’s Book Project is a women-led, 501(c)(3) nonprofit organization that gives free books to children who need them for equity in literacy, learning, and life.
+Research shows that children who grow up with books have better literacy, numeracy, and technological outcomes than their peers who don’t.
+Studies also show that reading aloud to children actually helps their brain development.
+However, many children in the greater San Francisco Bay Area have few or no books of their own, and attend schools and programs where high quality books are in short supply.
+Encouraging reading is not enough when families do not have equal access to books.

 We collect donations of new and like-new books for children of all ages, from infants to teens.
 At our Book Bank, we sort and display books according to subject matter and reading level.
 Teachers, caseworkers, and other staff of organizations who work with children from under-served communities visit our Book Bank and select the books they need for the children they serve, many of whom have never owned a book.